ashishb/adb-enhanced/README.md

 ## Note

-1. `sudo pip install adb-enhanced` for Python2 based install works as well but, I would recommend moving to python3 since I will deprecate Python2 support anytime after Dec 31, 2018.
+1. `sudo pip install adb-enhanced` works only for Python 3.
+Python 2 is no longer supported.
 1. If you don't have sudo access or you are installing without sudo then `adbe` might not be configured correctly in the path.
-1. To setup bash/z-sh auto-completion, execute `sudo pip3 install infi.docopt-completion && docopt-completion $(which adbe)` after installing adb-enhanced.
+1. To set up bash/z-sh auto-completion, execute `sudo pip3 install infi.docopt-completion && docopt-completion $(which adbe)` after installing adb-enhanced.

 ## Examples